TypeDB 3.0 is live! Get started for free.

 • attribute types (e.g., the usernames of users, or the start_dates of friendships)

 TypeDB’s type system unifies concepts from relational, document, and graph DBMSs, blending them with a modern programming paradigm.
-Let’s see how that works!
+Let’s see how this plays out for writing queries.

 The query language of TypeDB is TypeQL.
 It combines declarative and functional programming concepts with the simplicity of natural language.
 Here’s a simple TypeQL query to get us started: